SplatGian/Rainbow-Expansion/README.md

 ## Installation
 ### Nintendo Switch
- - Download and the [latest version](https://github.com/SplatGian/Rainbow-Expansion-Download/releases/latest) or the [WIP version](https://github.com/SplatGian/Rainbow-Expansion-Download/releases/tag/wip) (used to test [work-in-progress](https://en.wikipedia.org/wiki/Work_in_process) features) for your Splatoon 2 version (EU.zip for Europe, JP.zip for Japan and US.zip for United States) and copy it in the atmosphere/contents folder on your Switch's sd card (you can use [ftpd](https://github.com/mtheall/ftpd))
+- Download and the [latest version](https://github.com/SplatGian/Rainbow-Expansion-Download/releases/latest) or the [WIP version](https://github.com/SplatGian/Rainbow-Expansion-Download/releases/tag/wip) (used to test work-in-progress features) for your Splatoon 2 version (EU.zip for Europe, JP.zip for Japan and US.zip for United States)
- - Unzip EU.zip/JP.zip/US.zip and you should now have a folder named 0100F8F0000A2000 (if you downloaded EU.zip)/01003C700009C000 (if you downloaded JP.zip)/01003BC0000A0000 (if you downloaded US.zip)
+- Copy the file you downloaded in atmosphere/contents on your Switch's sd card (you can also use [ftpd](https://github.com/mtheall/ftpd) to access the sd) and unzip it
 - Now you can boot Splatoon 2 and play the Rainbow Expansion!

 ### Emulators
 - Ryujinx
-   - Download and the [latest version](https://github.com/SplatGian/Rainbow-Expansion-Download/releases/latest) or the [WIP version](https://github.com/SplatGian/Rainbow-Expansion-Download/releases/tag/wip) (used to test [work-in-progress](https://en.wikipedia.org/wiki/Work_in_process) features) for your Splatoon 2 version (EU.zip for Europe, JP.zip for Japan and US.zip for United States) and copy it in the mods/contents folder
+  - Download and the [latest version](https://github.com/SplatGian/Rainbow-Expansion-Download/releases/latest) or the [WIP version](https://github.com/SplatGian/Rainbow-Expansion-Download/releases/tag/wip) (used to test work-in-progress features) for your Splatoon 2 version (EU.zip for Europe, JP.zip for Japan and US.zip for United States)
-   - Unzip EU.zip/JP.zip/US.zip and you should now have a folder named 0100F8F0000A2000 (if you downloaded EU.zip)/01003C700009C000 (if you downloaded JP.zip)/01003BC0000A0000 (if you downloaded US.zip)
+  - Copy the file you downloaded in mods/contents inside the Ryujinx folder (File -> Open Ryujinx Folder) and unzip it
   - Now you can boot Splatoon 2 and play the Rainbow Expansion!

 I'll add a section for Yuzu when it will support large mods (atm when you try to boot games with large mods the emulator crashes)
 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):